 Financial Assets

-Balance as of December 31, 2019 \$ 100
+Balance as of December 31, 2019 100

 Revaluations on Level 1 instruments 412

 Balance as of December 31, 2020 \$ 512

+Revaluations on Level 1 instruments 56

+Balance as of December 31, 2021 \$ 568

 The derivative liabilities related to the convertible debt instruments and freestanding warrants are recorded at fair value estimated using the Black-Scholes option pricing model and is therefore considered to be a Level 3 measurement.
-Refer to Note 13.
+Refer Note 9.

-The following tables summarizes the changes in Level 3 financial assets and liabilities:
+The following table summarizes the changes in Level 3 financial assets and liabilities:

-Derivative Liabilities
+Derivati ive Liabilities

-Balance as of December 31, 2018 \$ 1,255

-Additions 52,195

-Revaluations on Level 3 instruments (36,476)

-Conversion/Exercises (15,303)

-Balance as of December 31, 2019 \$ 1,671
+Balance as of December 31, 2019 1,671

 Additions 3,325

 Revaluations on Level 3 instruments (4,751)

 Balance as of December 31, 2020 \$ 245

+Revaluations on Level 3 instruments (229)

+Balance as of December 31, 2021 \$ 16

-The Company's financial and non-financial assets such as prepayments, other assets including equity accounted investments, property plant and equipment, and intangibles, are measured at fair value when there is an indicator of impairment and are recorded at fair value only when an impairment charge is recognized.
+The Company's financial and non-financial assets such as prepayments, other assets including equity accounted investments, property, plant and equipment, and intangibles, are measured at fair value when there is an indicator of impairment and are recorded at fair value only when an impairment charge is recognized.

-The following table summarizes the Company's long-term debt instruments (Note 12) at their carrying value and fair value:
+The following table summarizes the Company's long-term debt instruments (Note 8) at their carrying value and fair value: